 As well as avoiding sugar, spice and all things nice before bed, there are a few other measure you can take to avoid scary dreams.
 It’s not only what type of foods you’re eating that could be the culprit, but also the time you eat it.
 Eating a hefty amount before bed not only increases the chances of weight gain, but also nightmares.
 Apparently, a late-night snack signals the brain to be more active, which could lead to more vivid nightmares.

 However, if you’re desperately in need of a midnight snack.
 There are a few things you can eat which won’t disturb your sleep.
-The trick is to look out for melatonin or tryptophan.
+The trick is to look out for melatonin or tryptophan, which can help you drift off instead of giving you nightmares.
 Sources of this include turkey, cheese and bananas.

 Have you experienced any nightmares after eating the above foods?
 Let us know in the comments!